jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab11_Sequential System Design Using ASM Charts .md

-    reg [2:0] internal_multiplier; // Holds the current value of the multiplier for manipulation. reg [3:0] accumulator; // Accumulates partial products. reg [2:0] counter; // Counts the number of shifts (equivalent to multiplication steps). wire shift, add; // Signals from control unit for shifting and adding. reg cnt_done; // Indicates whether all multiplication steps are completed. wire lsb; // Least significant bit of the multiplier for decision-making in ControlUnit. reg cnt_done;
+    reg [2:0] internal_multiplier; // Holds the current value of the multiplier for manipulation. reg [3:0] accumulator; // Accumulates partial products. reg [2:0] counter; // Counts the number of shifts (equivalent to multiplication steps). wire shift, add; // Signals from the control unit for shifting and adding. reg cnt_done; // Indicates whether all multiplication steps are completed. wire lsb; // Least significant bit of the multiplier for decision-making in ControlUnit. reg cnt_done;